 Autonomous Platform (Gen4)

-This is the repository for Autonomous Platform at Infotiv Technology Development.
-The new generation of Autonomous Platform was created by Fredrik Juthe and Erik Magnusson as part of a master thesis at Chalmers University of technology spring 2023 under supervision of Hamid Ebadi.
+This is the repository for Autonomous Platform at Infotiv Technology Development. - The beginning of the fourth generation of Autonomous Platform was created by Fredrik Juthe and Erik Magnusson as part of a master thesis at Chalmers University of technology spring 2023 under supervision of Hamid Ebadi.
 The master thesis designed the system E/E architecture and implemented a base on which future functionality could be added to.
 A published version of the thesis with the title of "Design of a modular centralized E/E and software architecture for a small-scale automotive platform" is accessible in in this link PDF .

 Introduction